MAJOR ST. LOUIS MALLS & SHOPPING CENTERS

 The 10 million dollar shopping complex was constructed on a 69-acre site.
 This was located 11 miles southwest of the St. Louis Central Business District, in an unincorporated section of St. Louis County known as Mehlville.

 When completed, SOUTH COUNTY CENTER encompassed approximately 506,000 leasable square feet.
-It was anchored by a 2-level (208,000 square foot), St. Louis-based Famous-Barr, which held its grand opening August 2, 1963.
+It was anchored by a 2-level (208,000 square foot), St. Louis-based Famous-Barr, which held its grand opening on August 2, 1963.
 A mall-wide dedication began on October 17, 1963, with twenty-two operational stores.

 Charter tenants included Zale's Jewelers, Ludwig Music House, Pam's Children's Shoes, Shirley's Maternity Fashions, Bond Clothes, Edith's Tots to Teens Shop, Tronic South Hi-Fi, Pope's Cafeteria and Flagg Brothers Shoes.
 A National Food Stores supermarket occupied a portion of the mall's basement (on the lower level of Famous-Barr).